rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 # Complex Conditional Expression

-* Complex case operator or sequence of if statements.
+* Complex case operator or sequence of "if statements".
 * Guard clauses checks for particular values before doing work (especially comparisons to constants)

 --